-- Proximity to homes, schools, churches, etc., where relatively more observers are present to experience aesthetic impacts. - The types of structures and structure designs used for the project. - Paralleling and/or sharing ROW with existing transmission lines would minimize impacts relative to existing human modifications to the landscape.
-In other words, putting like with like. - Paralleling and/or sharing other types of existing ROW where the project would have an incremental impact relative to existing horizontal elements, such as highways and county roads.
+- Proximity to homes, schools, churches, etc., where relatively more observers are present to experience aesthetic impacts. - Proximity to natural features like watercourses, waterbodies, wetlands, trees, prairie, or other areas free from human disturbance. - The types of structures and structure designs used for the project. - Placing structures on the opposite side of a road from existing transmission structures introducing an additional visual element. - Paralleling and/or sharing ROW with existing transmission lines would minimize impacts relative to existing human modifications to the landscape.
+In other words, putting like with like. - Paralleling and/or sharing other types of existing ROW where the project would have an incremental impact relative to existing horizontal elements, such as highways and county roads. - Residential properties where a new transmission line would result in them being boxed in.

-The sample routing permit (Appendix D, Section 5.3.7) contains the following mitigation related to aesthetics:
+The sample routing permit (Section 5.3.7 of Appendix D) contains the following mitigation related to aesthetics:

-- "The Permittee shall consider input pertaining to visual impacts from landowners or land management agencies prior to final location of structures, rights-of-way, and other areas with the potential for visual disturbance." - "The Permittee shall use care to preserve the natural landscape, minimize tree removal and prevent any unnecessary destruction of the natural surroundings in the vicinity of the Transmission Facility during construction and maintenance." - "The Permittee shall work with landowners to locate the high-voltage transmission line to minimize the loss of agricultural land, forest, and wetlands, and to avoid homes and farmsteads." - "The Permittee shall place structures at a distance, consistent with sound engineering principles and system reliability criteria, from intersecting roads, highways, or trail crossings."
+• "The Permittee shall consider input pertaining to visual impacts from landowners or land management agencies prior to final location of structures, rights-of-way, and other areas with the potential for visual disturbance."

+- "The Permittee shall use care to preserve the natural landscape, minimize tree removal and prevent any unnecessary destruction of the natural surroundings in the vicinity of the Transmission Facility during construction and maintenance." - "The Permittee shall work with landowners to locate the high-voltage transmission line to minimize the loss of agricultural land, forest, and wetlands, and to avoid homes and farmsteads." - "The Permittee shall place structures at a distance, consistent with sound engineering principles and system reliability criteria, from intersecting roads, highways, or trail crossings."